 Dr. Kim Riehle is one of the few pediatric surgeons in the nation doing basic science research.
 She studies how the liver responds to injury and regenerates, with the aim of creating new therapies to fight liver failure in infants, children and teens.

 Dr. Kim Riehle was a medical student intent on becoming a cancer specialist until she assisted a surgeon in the operating room on one of her rotations and was immediately hooked.

-During her residency at Children’s, the trajectory of Riehle’s career changed again after she read an article about liver regeneration written by Dr. Nelson Fausto, a world renowned liver expert and researcher at the University of Washington.
+During her residency at Seattle Children’s, the trajectory of Riehle’s career changed again after she read an article about liver regeneration written by Dr. Nelson Fausto, a world-renowned liver expert and researcher at the University of Washington.

 “I was so excited that Dr. Fausto was located here.
 I asked him if I could work in his lab, thinking he would surely say ‘no,’ but he didn’t,” she recalls.
 “Since then, figuring out how the liver responds to injury and renews itself is another passion for me.”